 The Pixel 5 adopts the same 12MP IMX363 main camera we’ve seen on several generations of Pixels now, including the Pixel 3a and Pixel 4a.
 The secondary camera is a completely different story though, as Google has eschewed the Pixel 4 line’s 16MP telephoto camera in favor of a 16MP ultra-wide shooter.
 This new camera means you can capture many scenes without having to take a few steps back, such as cityscapes, landscapes, and groups of people.
 So what kind of results should you expect from the cameras, then?

 Well, David Imel praised the photo quality in his Pixel 5 review, noting a pleasant shift to warmer images compared to the Pixel 4.
-It’s not all good, though.
+It’s not all good news, though.
 More specifically, he felt that scenes with a lot of detail can “look busy and overly contrasted” and that busy scenes featuring people can often see the Pixel 5 “process people like the rest of the scene.”

 David also addressed the ultra-wide camera performance, saying it wasn’t quite as wide as rival phones but that the color profile was “fairly similar” to the main camera.
 It’s fairly common to see a completely different color profile for the ultra-wide on other devices.
 This discrepancy can result in wildly different photos compared to your expectations, so we’re glad Google tuned things accordingly here.